loda-lang/loda-lang.github.io/list5.markdown

 * [A283318](https://oeis.org/A283318) ([program](/edit/?oeis=283318)): Image of 0 under repeated applications of the morphism 0 -> 0,1,0,0, 1 -> 1,1,0,1.
 * [A283323](https://oeis.org/A283323) ([program](/edit/?oeis=283323)): a(n) = 4*a(n-2)+1 with initial terms 1,3,7.
 * [A283351](https://oeis.org/A283351) ([program](/edit/?oeis=283351)): Binary representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 619", based on the 5-celled von Neumann neighborhood.
+* [A283352](https://oeis.org/A283352) ([program](/edit/?oeis=283352)): Binary representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 619", based on the 5-celled von Neumann neighborhood.
 * [A283353](https://oeis.org/A283353) ([program](/edit/?oeis=283353)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 619", based on the 5-celled von Neumann neighborhood.
 * [A283393](https://oeis.org/A283393) ([program](/edit/?oeis=283393)): a(n) = gcd(n^2-1, n^2+9).
 * [A283394](https://oeis.org/A283394) ([program](/edit/?oeis=283394)): a(n) = 3*n*(3*n + 7)/2 + 4.